TheAdeo/HDT-testing/README.md

 | Width      | 20 ±0.2    |
 | Thickness  | 2 ±0.1     |

-The object has to be printed with a 0.4mm/0.5mm nozzle, and the following settings have to be used in the slicer:
+The objects shall be printed with a 0.4mm/0.5mm nozzle, and the following settings have to be used in the slicer:

 | Setting              | Value             |
 | :----------          | :----------:      |